 - double-check your basement doors, garden shed locks, and garage doors

 - consider installing keyless entry locks as would-be thieves will look for a home with easier access

 - hire a local service to mow your lawn and keep your gardens tidy, as weeds, and overgrown hedges and lawns, are sure giveaways that no one’s home

-It’s interesting to note that 47% of burglaries are crimes of opportunity, meaning while you may not have been targeted in advance, a potential thief saw something to their liking and decided to grab it for their own
+It’s interesting to note that nearly half of all burglaries are crimes of opportunity, meaning while you may not have been targeted in advance, a potential thief saw something to their liking and decided to grab it for their own.

 Know Thy Neighbor

 Sometimes nosey neighbors are a blessing in disguise as they’ll notice any suspicious activities in or around your vacation property including looters and heaven forbid, squatters, a fire, or a natural disaster.
 But if something does happen, a trustworthy neighbor can notify you and/or the police immediately.
 They can also regularly pick up your mail, parcels, and/or newspapers so they don’t pile up and make your home appear unoccupied.
 You can also leave a spare key with your neighbor in case of an emergency where your home needs to be accessed.
 They could also occasionally park one of their vehicles in your driveway to further give the impression that someone is home.

 Upload Your Home Inventory List with DomiDocs